Skip to main content

 All Scout activities should be inclusive and accessible.

-Anyone who knows anything about gardening already could teach other people what they know about the tools.
+Any young people who may know about or like gardening could share with other people what they know about the tools.